 Goals: To offer Fellows relevant experience in evaluating and managing ambulatory HIV seropositive (HIV+) patients at all stages of infectious disease.
 Resident responsibilities will include the management of patients discharged from the hospital following an acute opportunistic infection, malignancy, or other HIV-associated complication, patients with recently diagnosed HIV infection initiating therapy, and patients well-controlled HIV infection.
 An important goal of this experience will be for the Resident to establish a continuity of care for a cohort of HIV+ patients through a regular and focused interaction with these individuals.
 The Resident will also acquire experience in considering ethical issues related to HIV infection and AIDS (e.g., confidentiality / HIV disclosure/ partner notification issues, hospice options, conservatorships, and specific non- resuscitation orders).
 These goals are designed to be consistent with the six competencies outlined by the RRC / ACGME.

-Format: The ID/HIV Resident will see patients under the supervision of an attending Faculty member in the clinic setting.
+Format: The fellow will see patients under the supervision of an attending Faculty member in the clinic setting.
 Additionally, the Fellow will learn to integrate care with an array of multidisciplinary supportive resources in the HIV clinic, including Nurse practitioners, social workers, psychologists, a registered dietician, and financial case managers.
 These resources will be present in the clinic to provide specific areas of expertise related to the overall management of HIV+ patients.
-The HIV/ID Resident is assigned to one half-day (4 hours) clinic per week throughout the two year fellowship, with an additional half-day clinic session assigned each during the HIV inpatient rotation for hospital discharge visits.
-The Resident has a reduced clinic patient load when they are serving on the in-patient ID consult service.
-The clinic schedule is designed for each ID Resident to evaluate and manage as many as 2-3 new consultations, and 3-6 follow-up consultations, during each clinic session.
-The Resident is assigned by the HIV Clinic Director to a specific clinic session each week throughout their two years of fellowship.
+The Fellow is assigned to one half-day (4 hours) clinic per week throughout the two year fellowship, with an additional half-day clinic session assigned each during the Immunocompromised Host inpatient rotation for hospital discharge visits.
+The Fellow has a reduced clinic patient load when they are serving on the in-patient ID consult service.
+The clinic schedule is designed for each ID Fellow to evaluate and manage as many as 2-3 new consultations, and 3-6 follow-up consultations, during each clinic session.
+The Fellow is assigned by the HIV Clinic Director to a specific clinic session each week throughout their two years of fellowship.

-The HIV/ID Fellow is expected to meet several performance milestones during the HIV in patient consult service and HIV clinic experience:
+The Fellow is expected to meet several performance milestones during the Immunocompromised Host Consult Service and HIV clinic experience:

 Harbor-UCLA Medical Center is an active and integral training campus of the broader David Geffen School of Medicine at UCLA